-- Actively negotiating with Willowbend Apartments while concurrently preparing record of negotiation documents for August hearing. - Staff reviewing potential new pole locations and providing feedback to the design team. - Working with property owners for Segment 4 to enable potholing.
+- Finalized design change to avoid fee acquisition at Willowbend Apartments. - Staff reviewing potential new pole locations and providing feedback to the design team. - Working with property owners for Segment 3 and 4 to enable potholing. - Achieved redesign on Central Concrete to eliminate need for property. - Met with SCVWD to discuss access for the Marchese parcel.

-- Prepared First Written Offer (FWO) packages and currently in legal review for Diridon Hospitality and Oyster Point. - Staff is actively working with PG&E and VTA to gain access to their properties for potholing. - Working with UPRR on encroachment permit and/or easement. - Worked with relocation to review claims for Loop Transportation.
-Reached settlement for Alves Alongi parcel.
+- Presented First Written Offer (FWO) package to Diridon Hospitality. - Staff is actively working with PGE and VTA to gain access to their properties for potholing. - Working with UPRR on encroachment permit and/or easement.

-- Continue to negotiate for all open parcels. - Present FWO to the city of Belmont. - Continue to negotiate a settlement with Willowbend Apartments, with intention of obtaining Possession and Use Agreement. - Present FWO to Diridon Hospitality. - Continue to work with Segment 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.
+- Continue to negotiate for all open parcels. - Obtain encroachment permit from SCVWD. - Work with City of San Jose to resolve underlying street interests. - Develop appraisal maps for Britannia Gateway. - Present FWO to the City of Belmont. - Continue to work with Segment 3 and 4 owners for early access to pothole. - Make offers on the parcel for which appraisals have been completed. - Actively participate in Foundation/Pothole and Gannett Fleming weekly meetings. - Continue to work with project team to identify and analyze new potential parcels. - Map newly identified parcels.